Zahtec/typefile/README.md

 ```
 ### Keys
 A key may either be bare, quoted, or dotted.
-Bare keys may only contain ASCII letters, ASCII digits, underscores, and dashes `(A-Za-z0-9_-)`.
+Bare keys may only contain ASCII letters, ASCII digits, underscores, and dashes `(A-Za-z0-9_-)` and should always be typed in [Camel Case](https://en.wikipedia.org/wiki/Camel_case).
 Note that bare keys are allowed to be composed of only ASCII digits, e.g. 1234, but are always interpreted as strings.
 ```toml
 key = "value"
 bare_key = "value"